evgenyb/evgenyb.github.io/_posts/2020-11-05-blue-green-azure-application-gateway.md

 * Request is sent to the APIM backend
 * APIM policy identifies that header `Redirect-To` exists with value `green` and routes the request to the `green` App Service

-Next time I will write how to test inactive slot when your APIM deployed into private VNet with [Internal](https://docs.microsoft.com/en-us/azure/api-management/api-management-using-with-vnet?WT.mc_id=AZ-MVP-5003837) mode and you don't want to expose it publicly neither with Azure Front Door nor with Application Gateway.
+Next time I will describe how to test inactive slot when your APIM is deployed into a private VNet with [Internal](https://docs.microsoft.com/en-us/azure/api-management/api-management-using-with-vnet?WT.mc_id=AZ-MVP-5003837) mode and you don't want to expose it publicly neither with Azure Front Door nor with Application Gateway.
 Stay tuned!

 ## Useful links